-SECOND CAUSE FOR DISCIPLINE
+CAUSE FOR DISCIPLINE

-(Mental Impairment))
+(Mental Impairment)

-15. Respondent's certificate is subject to Board action pursuant to Sections 822 and 2227 of the Code, in that due to a mental illness, her ability to practice medicine safely is impaired.
+16. Respondent's certificate is subject to Board action pursuant to Sections 822, 2227, and 2239 of the Code, in that due to a mental illness and her controlled substance use, her ability to practice medicine safely is impaired.